 For the case of electric propulsion, we tested which configuration (in terms of number of engines) yields the best results.
 As the different engine configurations lead to similar outcomes we decided to determine which one has the lowest Pareto curve on average (for mission masses lower than our defined limit), using a trapezoidal integration.
 For the RIT-XT engine the configuration with lowest value involves $25$ engines (although the difference between the minimum and maximum values is very small).

-We compare the selected RIT-XT engine with possible future technologies with increased specific impulse $I_{sp}$ or thrust-to-weight ratio $F_T/w$, as explained in section~\ref{subsec:M_Electric_Engines}.
-For the purposes of understanding the possible gains of such enhanced electric propulsion technology, we just computed the Earth to Mars transfer time of flight of the manned spacecraft.
-In each case we selected the best combination of electric engines (in terms of number of engines), resulting in the shortest ToF for the selected mass of the spacecraft.
-Results for a manned spacecraft with $1,000\,\unit{t}$ can be found in Table~\ref{tab:RITenhanced} and show that, although the considered values of specific impulse and thrust-to-weight of the enhanced technology are considerably larger, the performance change is marginal, and can even be degraded.
+We compare the selected RIT-XT engine with possible future technologies with increased specific impulse, $I_{sp}$, or thrust-to-weight ratio, $F_T/w$,, as explained in section~\ref{subsec:M_Electric_Engines}.
+For the purposes of understanding the possible gains of such enhanced electric propulsion technology, we just computed the Earth to Mars transfer time of flight of the crewed S/C. In each case we selected the best combination of electric engines (in terms of number of engines), resulting in the shortest ToF for the selected mass of the S/C. Results for a crewed S/C with \SI{1000}{\tonne} can be found in Table~\ref{tab:RITenhanced} and show that, although the considered values of specific impulse and thrust-to-weight of the enhanced technology are considerably larger, the performance change is marginal, and can even be degraded.
 The same result is obtained for other masses within the overall range of interest.